Usbac/tundra/docs/general.md

 `setEncoding([new_encoding])`

-This will set the encoding to be used.
+Sets the encoding to be used.

 ```js
 view.setEncoding('UTF-8');